 How do you define reasonable accommodation?
 California law requires employers to make reasonable accommodations for an individual with a disability to enable them to perform the essential functions of the job unless doing so would produce undue hardship to the employer’s operations.

-Some real world examples of may include allowing the employee to take an additional break each day, allowing the employee to take a brief leave of absence, letting the employee use a service dog, permitting the wheelchair bound employee to have a desk on the first floor, etc. Any accommodations depend on the individual employee’s disability.
+Some real world examples of this may include allowing the employee to take an additional break each day, allowing the employee to take a brief leave of absence, letting the employee use a service dog, permitting the wheelchair bound employee to have a desk on the first floor, etc. Any accommodations depend on the individual employee’s disability.

 If your employer refuses to accommodate you, contact a disability discrimination lawyer like Mr. Robertson immediately.
 If your employer refuses to provide you with a reasonable accommodation and terminates you, you may have a good disability discrimination case.